qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 there is no need for run-time checks.
 ```

-let compare x p q =  if x = p then  if x = q then "both"  else "first"  else  if x = q then "second"  else "neither";;

 ![Figure 7.1 An OCaml program...](images/page_363_vector_156.png)
 *Figure 7.1  An OCaml program to illustrate checking for type consistency.*